sharansudheer/sharansudheer/README.md

 - **Also a DIY Handyman working around Old HiFi Systems, Electronics, Cars, Computers, Lego, Home Wiring and Motorcycles.**

-- **I am a Computer Science and Engineering Graduate from Karunya Institute of Technology and Sciences, Class of 2023.**
+- **I am a Computer Science and Engineering Graduate from Karunya Institute of Technology and Sciences, Class of 2023.**<br><br>

+- **I am completely Self motivated and Self Driven, by my Business Goals and Interview Prep(technically another Business Goal 😂 ).
+So as an Internal Combustion Engine(not), Nice requires fuel.
+Haven't transitioned to Nuclear.**

+- Business Goals as in -<br>**Hey, I am a Brand myself 😂**<br><br>A Software Engineer, Any Professional is a unique Brand, isn't it?
+  - But here, because of my situation - A **Cosplay**, as well.
+Eh sort of 😬 😬 -
+    - Like working on Software Projects that quench my Thirst to Feel Like, Yess I am Employed and I am a part of Something Big.
+    - Like a Research and Development Engineer.
+    - Find Problems, Plan and Craft Solutions.
+    - Some are related to finding solutions to the challenges that I faced during the planning phase of my personal domain.
+  - Others to Feel like I am in the Shoes of developing a Product under a Brand.

 ## My Tech Stack:-